oracle/oci-java-sdk/bmc-addons/bmc-apache-connector-provider/README.md

 The add-on provides two features:

 * **Connection pooling**.
-A detailed explantation can be found [here](https://hc.apache.org/httpcomponents-client-ga/tutorial/html/connmgmt.html)
+A detailed explanation can be found [here](https://hc.apache.org/httpcomponents-client-ga/tutorial/html/connmgmt.html)
 * **HTTP(S) proxy support**.

 Note: The `ApacheConnectorProvider` buffers requests into memory and can impact memory utilization of your application.
-This increased use of memory is especially relavent when using`ObjectStorageClient` to upload large objects to the Object Storage service.
+This increased use of memory is especially relevant when using`ObjectStorageClient` to upload large objects to the Object Storage service.

 ## Installation
 1. The OCI Java SDK must be installed and configured before installing the add-on.
 See [the documentation](https://docs.us-phoenix-1.oraclecloud.com/Content/API/SDKDocs/javasdk.htm) for details.